Roof Decking Replacement is not something you often think about.

 - Other forms of composite material.

-However, there are other factors that may influence your ultimate decision include building codes in residential buildings, the weight of roof materials (roofing shingles, etc.) and air conditioning equipment, the elements, etc.
+However, there are other factors that may influence your ultimate decision including building codes in residential buildings, the weight of roof materials (roofing shingles, etc.) and air conditioning equipment, the elements, etc.

 Types of Roof Decking: